kaltura/DeveloperPortalDocs/documentation/player-sdk/Ads-Android.md

 title: Using Google Ads in Android
 ---

-#Configure the player for using Ads
+#Configure the Player for Using Ads
+To configure the Player to use ads:

-Add to your `KPPlayerConfig` these:
+Add the following to your `KPPlayerConfig`:

 ```
 config.addConfig("doubleClick.plugin", "true");
 config.addConfig("doubleClick.adTagUrl", "your ad tag URL");
 ```

-And that's it you are ready to use ads.

-#Listening to Ad's events
+#Listening to Ad Events

-If you should listen to ad's events you can use:
+To listen to ad events, you can use the following:

 todo link to the kdp api example